Bally’s Two Casinos in Rhode Island Approved for Increased Credit Limits

 Following these adjustments, the Department of Revenue, represented by spokesperson Paul Grimaldi, indicated that Furcolo had no additional comments on the legislation as it was passed by the Senate.

-A companion bill, sponsored by Rep. Gregory Costantino, a Democrat from Lincoln, is currently under review by the House Committee on Finance following a hearing on May 23.
+A companion bill, sponsored by Rep. Gregory Costantino, is under review by the House Committee on Finance.

-This companion legislation will need to pass through the House before the changes can be fully enacted, ensuring that Rhode Island’s casinos remain competitive while balancing regulatory and social concerns.
+This companion legislation must pass through the House before the changes can be enacted, ensuring that Rhode Island’s casinos remain competitive while balancing regulatory integrity and social responsibility.